AmericanSquid/CalamariDash/README.md

 3. Uploads results to HamDash
 4. Provides real-time status updates

-## Upcoming Features
-- Graphical user interface for configuration and monitoring
-- Live status display showing upload success/failures
-- Real-time QSO rate tracking
-- Easy configuration editing through UI
-- Support for multiple logging applications
-- Enhanced multiplier tracking

 ## Building and Running
 1. Clone this repository
 2. Copy `.env.example` to `.env` and configure settings
 3. Install dependencies: `npm install`
+4. To package the app for production: `npm run build`
+5. To start the app in development mode: `npm start`
-4. Start tracking: `npm start` or `npm run dev`
+6. To run the app without the UI: `npm run dev`

 ## Requirements
 - Node.js v16 or higher